arnoldcheung/LSTMNet/README.md

 # LSTMNet
 A model utlising LSTM for translation quality estimation.
+Built using PyTorch and uses NLTK and spaCy preprocessing and word embeddings.

 ## Archituecture
 * Two separate LSTM networks processing English and German texts individually